-- It is important that we know where your child is, no matter the reason for an absence. - Attendance is taken each day during advisory and recorded no later than 10:00 am, so please let us know ASAP if your child will be absent, late or leave early. - Parents can send an email explaining the absence (attendance@latinpcs.org for 2nd Street and ajcattendence@latinpcs.org for Cooper).
-Note that we can no longer accept handwritten notes. - Note that we do not accept handwritten notes.
+- It is important that we know where your child is, no matter the reason for an absence. - Attendance is taken each day during advisory and recorded no later than 10:00 am, so please let us know ASAP if your child will be absent, late or leave early. - Parents can send an email explaining the absence (attendance@latinpcs.org for 2nd Street and ajcattendence@latinpcs.org for Cooper). - Note that we do not accept handwritten notes.
 We must receive communication within 3 days of the student's return to campus to excuse the absence/tardy.
 If the parent/guardian communication with a valid excuse is not received within the three-day period, the absence will be recorded as UNEXCUSED. - Any student who attempts to falsify an attendance excuse will be subject to disciplinary action. - Please note that all school absences and tardies are part of the student's permanent academic record.